 This course explores critical foundations of social science research design.
 The course will place emphasis on how social scientists identify and create data to empirically examine social phenomena.
 The course will cover the relationship between research questions, design, and generating data across different methodological and epistemological approaches in the social sciences.

-Instructor(s): Proctor, Andrew Terms Offered: Summer.
-Offered summer 2024
+Instructor(s): Proctor, Andrew Terms Offered: Autumn

-Equivalent Course(s): PLSC 26035, SOCI 28099, SOSC 26035
+Equivalent Course(s): SOCI 28099, SOSC 26035, PLSC 26035, MAPS 36035

 GLST 26322.
 Healing Traditions.
 100 Units.